ccUnity3d/Brainztorm-docs/manual/rate_game/client.rst

     }

-If the user previously selected *Remind Me Later* and the *Remember Time* is elapsed then the server response will contain a *AskRate* type that will be procesed automatically by Brainztorm and will show up the Rate popup to the user:
+If the user previously selected *Remind Me Later* and the *Remember Time* is elapsed then the server responds with an `Automatic transaction`_ containing a *AskRate* type that will be procesed automatically by Brainztorm and will show up the Rate popup to the user:

 .. code-block:: javascript